What is GRE Exam Syllabus?

 GRE General Test Pattern

 Even if you are aware of the GRE exam syllabus and have memorized all of the answers, failing to manage time can result in an incomplete exam.
-This is where the importance of being familiar with the GRE exam pattern is of the utmost significance.
+This is where the importance of being familiar with the GRE test pattern is of the utmost significance.
 Analytical Writing, Verbal Reasoning, and Quantitative Reasoning are the three primary elements of the GRE exam syllabus.
-The GRE computer-based test has a total time limit of 3 hours and 45 minutes.
+The GRE computer-based test has a total time limit of 1 hour 58 minutes

 Section | Total Questions | Types of Questions | Score Range | Duration |